pelco/firmware_testing/README.md

 An embedded system usually communicates with a lot of inner devices (e.g.: accelerometers, GPS modules, CAN controllers, ...), and now with the IoT trend, they may also communicate with nearby devices (e.g.: fridge, microwaves, smartphones) and/or remote servers.
 Thus, testing software for embedded systems can sometimes be very painful (if you are an embedded software engineer you understand!).

-The goal here, is to show how to remove these hardware/devices dependencies and test/run the code on a host machine (PC) using [CppUTest](https://github.com/cpputest/cpputest) framework.
+The goal here, is to show how to remove these hardware/devices dependencies and test/run code on a host machine using [CppUTest](https://github.com/cpputest/cpputest) framework.

 ## Get Started